jt-ito/MMP-Renamer/README.md

-A small, local-first media renamer: a Node/Express backend with a Vite+React frontend that scans a local library, parses filenames, enriches metadata (TMDb when configured), and provides a safe preview / approve workflow that creates symlinks to files in a Jellyfin-friendly layout.
+A small, local-first media renamer: a Node/Express backend with a Vite+React frontend that scans a local library, parses filenames, enriches metadata (TMDb when configured), and provides a safe preview / approve workflow that hardlinks files into a Jellyfin-friendly layout.

 Important: the `data/` directory contains runtime state and secrets.
 Do not commit it.